 Constitutional Development to review our existing labour and criminal legislation to ensure that all our laws are in compliance with Convention 190 and to provide the necessary amendments where needed.
-Protection of women in the workplace is non-negotiable. •
+Protection of women in the workplace is non-negotiable.

-Eskom and SIU's efforts to recover stolen funds should be accompanied by efforts to prosecute wrongdoers trom these state institutions.
+Eskom and SIU's efforts to recover stolen funds should be accompanied by efforts to prosecute wrongdoers the NPA are missing in action.
+We expect more from these state institutions.
 They need to play their role in fighting the cancer of corruption.